UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Crystal & magnetic structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that a simulation of a  Fe bcc system is set up.
+Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that a simulation of an Fe bcc system is set up.

 ::